A perfectly preserved vision of the 1920s

 Almost entirely planned by George Merrick in the 1920s, Coral Gables – known as the ‘City Beautiful’ to locals – is a perfectly preserved 1920s time capsule.
 Discover sweeping, tree-lined boulevards, opulent fountains and the city’s most desirable old-fashioned neighborhoods.

 Looking to indulge in a spot of retail therapy?
-Check out the boutiques and artisanal stores of Merrick Park.
+Hop off our Miami bus tour to check out the boutiques and artisanal stores of Merrick Park.
 Experience elegant fine dining at the ‘Miracle Mile’.
 Or get back to nature in the lush Fairchild Tropical Garden, Montgomery Botanical Centreand John C. Gifford Arboretum.

 Miami’s happiest neighborhood